magentabusiness/magentabusiness.github.io/_includes/templates/iot-gateway/opcua-connector/opcua-attr-and-time-series-advanced-section.md

 ![image](https://img.thingsboard.io/gateway/opc-ua-connector/opc-ua-subsection-time-series-advanced-1-ce.png)
 {: refdef}

-You should be able to see the telemetry you have sent to ThingsBoard in the **Latest telemetry** section of your device:
+You should be able to see the telemetry you have sent to IoT Hub in the **Latest telemetry** section of your device:

 {:refdef: style="text-align: left;"}
 ![image](https://img.thingsboard.io/gateway/gateway-opc-ua-attributes-3.png)